Dear Zindagi: Release

-Dear Zindagi opened strongly in multiplexes across Mumbai, Mysore, Tamil Nadu and Kerala, with a comparatively decent response in North India.
-In North America, the film released earlier to coincide with the Thanksgiving weekend.
-It collected ₹1.19 crore from 127 screens in the United States and ₹8.29 lakh from 16 screens in Canada on its first day.
-Over the extended two-day weekend, it grossed approximately ₹1.58 crore in North America.
-The film earned ₹94.67 crore in India and grossed ₹136 crore worldwide.
+Dear Zindagi opened well in multiplexes in Mumbai, Mysore, Tamil Nadu and Kerala, while in North India it had a comparatively decent opening.
+The film released earlier in North America on account of the Thanksgiving weekend holidays.
+The film on its first day collected ₹1.19 crore from 127 screens in the United States and ₹8.29 lakhs in Canada from 16 screens.
+In the extended two-day weekend, the film collected about ₹15.8 million at the North America box office.
+The film earned a total of ₹94.67 crore in India, grossing ₹136 million worldwide.